 The following table lists the types of NAT gateway.

-|Specification||Maximum number of SNAT connections||Number of new SNAT connections established per second|
+|Type||Maximum number of SNAT connections||Number of new SNAT connections per second|

 - The bandwidth and the number of IP addresses in a NAT service plan are not restricted by the type of NAT gateway that you choose.